jba/cli/README.md

 and validated.
 I've only seen this idea in one other package, [github.com/mkideal/cli](https://pkg.go.dev/github.com/mkideal/cli), but there it is only applied to flags, not positional arguments.

+## Features

+- Define flags and arguments with struct field tags.

+- Nested commands.

+- Shell completion.

+- Multi-valued flags: parsing comma-separated flag values into a slice.

+- Oneofs: specify a list of valid strings for a flag or argument.